-Covid: Wales scraps opposition to holidays abroad
+Covid in Wales: Holidays abroad are now OK, says Mark Drakeford

 "We will no longer advise people to only travel overseas if their journey is essential," he said in a statement.

-The UK government warning against non-essential foreign travel in March 2020, but subsequently relaxed the advice.
+The UK government warned against non-essential foreign travel in March 2020, but subsequently relaxed the advice.

 However Welsh ministers continued to give strong advice against going abroad and urged people to holiday in the UK.